core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 {{sec-examples}} provides a number of examples where the approach defined in this document is used to protect message exchanges.

-## Protecting CoAP Options {#general-rules}
+## Protection of CoAP Options {#general-rules}

 Let us consider a sender endpoint that, when protecting an outgoing message M, applies the i-th OSCORE layer in sequence, by using the OSCORE Security Context shared with another OSCORE endpoint X.

-In addition to the CoAP options specified as class E in {{RFC8613}} or in the document defining them, the sender endpoint MUST encrypt and integrity-protect the following CoAP options.
-That is, even if they are originally specified as class U or class I for OSCORE, such options are processed like if they were specified as class E.
+In addition to the CoAP options specified as Class E in {{RFC8613}} or in the document defining them, the sender endpoint MUST encrypt and integrity-protect the following CoAP options.
+That is, even if they are originally specified as Class U or I for OSCORE, such options are processed like if they were specified as Class E.

 * Any CoAP option OPT such that all the following conditions hold.